Are you a Wife Who is Hurting Her Marriage? Let’s Find Out!

 We are quick to assume he is doing evil.

 And that always leads to arguments and contention!

 Here’s an honest tip: If you keep bashing your husband and accusing him of evil he hasn’t done, he may just grow frustrated enough to actually do those things.

-But what if he
+But what if he is doing evil?